Black-Wyrm-Lair/Drizzt-Saga/README.md

 - Drizzt Saga uploaded to GitHub!
 - Fixed Regis journal entries, should use from setup.tra instead of f_regis.tra
 - New Polish translation by Bartek, formatted to EE by Roberciiik
+- Moved english soundsets to a different directory, so it can be replaced by localized sounds.

 </details>